waterdisappear/SAR-ATR-HDANet/README.md

 ## Statement

-This project is strictly forbidden for any commercial purpose.
-Any questions please contact us at lwj2150508321@sina.com.
+- This project is released under the [CC BY-NC 4.0](LICENSE).
+- Any questions please contact us at lwj2150508321@sina.com.
-If you find our work is useful, please give us 🌟 in GitHub and cite our paper in the following BibTex format:
+- If you find our work is useful, please give us 🌟 in GitHub and cite our paper in the following BibTex format:

 ```
 @ARTICLE{li2023hierarchical,